nshafer/lotechnica/content/Web/notes-on-bourbon.md

 </footer>
 ```

-The result is very clean and readable, and does not contain deep nesting of `.row` and `.col-xx-xx` classes.
+The result is very clean and readable, and does not contain deep nesting of responsive `.row` and `.col-xx-xx` classes.

 ![3D view of site hierarchy]({filename}/images/notes-on-bourbon/3d-depth2.jpg "Flat hierarchy")
 :   Page heirarchy remains pretty flat